Santlaj/DigitalStudyCenter/README.md

 **DigitalStudyCenter** is a comprehensive academic management platform designed for coaching centers and educational institutions.
 It provides role-based dashboards for **Students** and **Teachers** with real-time data synchronization, secure authentication, and a beautiful responsive UI.

-> 🎯 Built as a freelance project — designed, developed, and deployed end-to-end by **Santlaj Kumar**.
+> 🎯 Built as a freelance project — designed, developed, and deployed end-to-end by **Santlaj Kumar Mehta**.

 ---